onurmicoogullari/namespacer/README.md

 - Run `pnpm exec changeset` (or `pnpm dlx changeset`) whenever you make a change that should ship.
 Describe the change and choose its semver bump.
 - The **Changesets** workflow opens/updates an “Apply changesets” PR that bumps `package.json`, updates release notes, and keeps `main`’s version in sync with the next release.
-- When that PR is merged, the workflow runs `pnpm changeset tag` to push a tag like `v1.2.3`.
-This tag is the single source of truth for the VS Code extension version.
+- When that PR is merged, the workflow runs `pnpm changeset tag`, pushes the resulting `v1.2.3` tag to GitHub, and keeps `main` aligned with the release.
 - The **CD** workflow listens to those tags, forces the extension version in `package.json` to match the tag, builds, and publishes it via `vsce` (using the `VSCE_PAT` secret).
 - Configure the `CHANGESETS_PAT` GitHub secret with a token that can create branches/PRs and push tags so the release automation can operate end-to-end.